confused-Techie/sloth/README.md

 ## Other Projects Used

-* [Tailwindcss](https://tailwindcss.com/) is used to build sitewide CSS off all CSS files used.
-* [Tailwindcss/typography](https://tailwindcss.com/docs/typography-plugin) plugin provides quality typographic defaults.
 * [EJS](https://ejs.co/#promo) is used for templating HTML documents.
+* [SASS](https://sass-lang.com/) is used to process all SCSS files and create CSS from them.
 * [Terser](https://github.com/terser/terser) is used to minify JavaScript.
 With [any and all options](https://github.com/terser/terser#minify-options) supported in the config.
 * [CleanCSS](https://github.com/clean-css/clean-css) is used to minify CSS.
 With [any and all options](https://github.com/clean-css/clean-css#constructor-options) supported in the config.
-* [PostCSS](https://github.com/postcss/postcss) is used to process your CSS file and hand it off to tailwindcss.
-While also allowing additional plugins to be used.
+* [Markdown-IT](https://github.com/markdown-it/markdown-it) is used to process markdown documents.

 ## Recommended Structure